FelixSelter/JEnv-for-Windows/README.md

  4. Call the jenv.bat file.
 Not the PowerShell file!

+ 5. You maybe dont want to install into your programms folder as the shell maybe require administrator rights to run jenv.

- 5. I hope I could help you.
+ 6. I hope I could help you.
 Else open an issue

 ## Technical Details